What’s a Plus One you might ask? It’s a good question. We hope you’ve got plenty more where that came from.

 Tell me why you want to be a Plus One!

 Criterion 4 has, like everything else in this ramble, a fair amount of ambiguity.
-I’m asking you to show adaptability in the points above (however the TV thing is not negotiable) so it’s only fair that I do too.
+I’m asking you to show adaptability in the points above (however the TV thing and integrity are not negotiable) so it’s only fair that I do too.
 If you think you’ve got the passion for a Travel Writer’s ‘Plus One’ gig and don’t fit the gender & age demographic send me an email anyway!

 Let’s talk Turkey.
 Tuvalu perhaps.
 Taiwan even.
 Whatever floats your boat.
 It might just float mine too.